alexanderkotsev/gp-ogc-api-features/tg.md

 **NOTE** According to the OAPIF standard a collection could also contain more than one spatial object type.

+**TEST**
-**TEST** Manual check for every collection, that all its spatial objects belong to the same spatial object type.
+1. Manual check for every collection, that all its spatial objects belong to the same spatial object type.

 | **Requirement** | **/req/pre-defined/collection-naming** |
 | --- | --- |
 | A | For each `collection` that provides data that is harmonised according to the [IRs for ISDSS], the name of the collection SHALL be the language-neutral name of the spatial object type as specified in the [IR-ISDSS](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32010R1089). |

+**TEST**
-**TEST** Check all collection names.
-If they have a recognised language neutral name, ok.
-If not -- MANUAL TEST: Check that these collections have not yet been harmonised.
+1. Check all collection names for a recognised language neutral name
+2. If no language-neutral name is available - MANUAL TEST: Check that the collections have not yet been harmonised.

 | **Requirement** | **/req/pre-defined/license** |
 | --- | --- |